-Being excluded from school even for a short time (a fixed term exclusion) can be very distressing for a child or young person and for their parents or carers.
+Being excluded from school even for a short time, a fixed term exclusion, can be very distressing for a child or young person and their parents or carer.

-Below you can find more information about help and support available to parents and schools if a child is at risk of being excluded or has been excluded from school.
+Read on to find more information and advice about school exclusions including the help and support available if a child is at risk of being excluded or has been excluded from school.

 Pupils who repeatedly disobey their teachers’ academic instructions could, however, be subject to exclusion.